What is low-code development and why you should care?

 Salesforce LightningCRM extensionsSalesforce ecosystemEinstein AI integration

-New in 2025: Most platforms now offer AI-powered features like natural language app generation, intelligent testing, and predictive performance optimization.
+New in 2026: most platforms now offer AI-powered features like natural language app generation, intelligent testing, and predictive performance optimization.

 Common FAQ about low-code

-No. While low-code offer the tools for anyone to build application, making it work and best fit your business model is another thing.
-You can quickly assemble a generic application with your low-code, but the developers will input additional code to make it excel.
+No. Low-code gives anyone the tools to build an application, but making it fit your business well is another matter.
+You can assemble a generic app quickly, then developers add custom code to make it excel.

-Yes, and the level of cloud development depends on the sophistication of your low-code platform.
-Advanced low-code platforms tend to allow you to deploy your projects on-premises or in the cloud (public, hybrid, or private).
-A recent study by IDC pointed out that clouds with high maturity levels can lead to more net-new apps created in low-code.
-Low-code is also capable of supporting whole cloud journeys.
+Yes, and how far you can go depends on your platform.
+Advanced low-code platforms let you deploy on-premises or in the public, hybrid, or private cloud.
+A study by IDC found that cloud environments with high maturity produce more net-new apps in low-code, and low-code can support entire cloud journeys.

 Wrapping up